Community Care Access Point

 Established in March 2008, the CCAP is a confidential telephone intake, assessment and referral service which provides centralised access to Home and Community Care services (HACC) in the ADHC Hunter Local Planning Area (LPA).
 The aim of CCAP is to simplify access to the HACC system, ensuring that all eligible clients are assessed using a consistent and effective assessment methodology and promptly referred to the most appropriate service provider.

 Who is eligible for help?

-All people contacting CCAP are assessed on an individual basis and every effort is made to link services to eligible clients.
+All individuals contacting the CCAP are assessed on a case-by-case basis and every effort is made to link eligible clients to services.

 - a frail aged person

 - a person with a moderate, severe or profound disability

 - the unpaid carer of an eligible client.

 Eligibility for a service is not automatic and is based on the individuals need.
 If a person is eligible, however cannot afford to pay for support, they can discuss their situation, in confidence, with a CCAP operator.
 All individual are provided with access to a service.

 What areas are covered?

 The CCAP originally commenced as a demonstration project providing access to services in the ADHC Hunter LPA.
 Due to its success over the past four years a decision has been undertaken by the ADHC Executive to expand the CCAP model to the Central Coast LPA.